swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

     - **The reference dataset stays under DVC**: every report uses the same distribution the model was trained on, even when the report runs in a workflow.
-    - **Keep a machine-readable summary in object storage**: uploading `report.json` to S3 makes it easy for alerting tools to read the latest drift scores without depending on the UI service.
+    - **Keep a machine-readable summary in object storage**: uploading `report.json` to Google Cloud Storage makes it easy for alerting tools to read the latest drift scores without depending on the UI service.

 ## State of the MLOps process